-Some people put a bodysuit and footies under a sleep sack, others only put a bodysuit or footie.
-My personal recommendation would be to go with a sleep sack that’s sleeveless with zippers .
+Some people put a bodysuit and footies under a sleep sack, others only put a bodysuit or only put footies.
+My personal recommendation would be to go with a sleep sack that’s sleeveless with zippers.
 I’m a firm believer in common sense: put more clothes on a baby when it’s colder and less when it’s warmer.

-When chosing the TOG take this into consideration, but keep in mind that some kids get colder or warmer than others (just like adults).
-My own kids would be freezing cold if I put them in 0.5 TOG in 74 F because they get cold easily… in fact we tried many times and had to redress them.
+When choosing the TOG take this into consideration, but keep in mind that some kids get colder or warmer than others (just like adults).
+My own kids would be freezing cold if I put them in 0.5 TOG in 74 F because they get cold easily… In fact, we tried many times and had to redress them.
 1 TOG is the optimal standard for most people.

 Best Sleep Sacks for Babies

 Let’s take a look at some of the most highly recommended sleep sacks in the market and evaluate what makes them special.

 - Best Sleep Sacks for Babies

 - 1. HALO SleepSack – Best Sleep Sack for Warmth